WLLC-LD: News operation

 WLLC-LP previously carried daily 90-second news updates.
 The news updates were produced by WTVF and were anchored by Eva Melo.
-It was the only Spanish-language newscast in Nashville, a market consisting of about 4% Spanish-speaking viewers, a fast-growing audience in the Middle Tennessee area.
+It was the only Spanish-language newscast in Nashville, a market consisting of about 4 percent Spanish-speaking viewers, a fast-growing audience in the Middle Tennessee area.
 As of 2011, WTVF no longer produced news updates for WLLC-LP.

 In 2014, WLLC general manager Dave Carter said the station had plans to include local news-related programming, but would be at least 2015 before a traditional newscast would be offered.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: